Kalipatnam Ramarao

-Kalipatnam Ramarao (9 November 1924 – 4 June 2021), known as Kara Master, was an Indian poet and writer known for his Telugu short stories.
-He won Sahitya Akademi Award in Telugu, 1995 for his short stories Yajnam To Tommidi.
+Kalipatnam Ramarao (9 November 1924 – 4 June 2021) was an Indian poet, writer and teacher who wrote in Telugu.
+Also known as Kara Master, he received the 1995 Sahitya Akademi Award in Telugu for his short-story collection Yajnam To Tommidi.

 Career

-Kalipatnam was born in 1924 in Murapaka, Srikakulam, India.
-He worked as a teacher for many years at St. Anthony's High School in Visakhapatnam and retired in 1979.
-Inspired by Kalipatnam Rama Rao, writer Yandamuri Veerendranath began his writing career.
-He considers him as Guru.
-Rama Rao's stories reflect the trials, tribulations, and occasionally the triumphs of life among the middle and lower classes of people in society.
-Kalipatnam is especially known for his psychological insights and his incisive analytical abilities regarding the social, economical, and political influences on daily life.
+Ramarao was born in 1924 in Murapaka, Srikakulam, India.
+He taught at St. Anthony's High School in Visakhapatnam until his retirement in 1979.
+Writer Yandamuri Veerendranath has said that Ramarao inspired his writing career and that he regarded him as a guru.
+Ramarao's stories generally concern people from the middle and lower classes and the social, economic and political pressures on everyday life.

-His first story, "Chitragupta", was a mini-story, written on the back of a postcard.
-He was not satisfied with his writing and stopped in 1955.
-After 8 years, he wrote "Teerpu" in 1963.
-He wrote many stories in the late 1960s following "Teerpu", including "Yagnam", "mahadaaseervacanamu", "veerudu-mahaveerudu", "Adivaram", "Himsa", "No room", "Sneham", "Arthi", "Bhayam", "Santhi", "Chavu", "Jevvana dhara", and "Kutra".
-After writing "Kutra", he stopped writing.
-He has said that in his early days he would write a lot, but would not send them for publication as he wasn't happy with what he wrote.
-In later days, he wrote about one or two stories a year.
-His stories have since been translated into various foreign languages including Russian and English.
+His first story, "Chitragupta", was a brief piece written on the back of a postcard.
+Dissatisfied with his work, he stopped writing in 1955.
+He returned eight years later with "Teerpu" (1963).
+During the late 1960s he wrote stories including "Yagnam", "mahadaaseervacanamu", "veerudu-mahaveerudu", "Adivaram", "Himsa", "No room", "Sneham", "Arthi", "Bhayam", "Santhi", "Chavu", "Jevvana dhara" and "Kutra".
+After "Kutra", he took another break from writing.
+He later said that early in his career he wrote frequently but often withheld stories from publication because he was dissatisfied with them.
+In later years he generally wrote one or two stories annually.
+His work has been translated into English, Russian and other languages.

-Kalipatnam was also a member of the executive committee of the Viplava Rachayitala Sangham.
-He won the "Central Cultural Academy award" in 1995, and was felicitated by Loknayak foundation (Visakhapatnam) on 18 January 2008.
+Ramarao served on the executive committee of the Viplava Rachayitala Sangham.
+He received the 1995 Sahitya Akademi Award in Telugu.
+The Loknayak Foundation honoured him in Visakhapatnam on 18 January 2008.